rbiele02/02_course_python-data-science/README.md

 # python-data-science
-The material from the lecture series 'Python for Data Science' 2020 at the TU Dresden.
+The material for the lecture series 'Python for Data Science' 2020 at the TU Dresden.